How do you use creativity as a driver for engagement?

 Football is great, but at what price?

-Birthday party in minor for Djalali
+Birthday party for Djalali

 On Friday, January 14, 2022, Dr. Ahmadreza Djalali celebrated his 50th birthday.
 However, there was little to celebrate.
 He has been alone in a cell in Iran's notorious Evin prison for more than 5 years.
 The best we can do is keep him in our thoughts and keep hoping.
 This idea inspired iO to create a subdued video for Amnesty International Belgium Flanders, that appeared on social media on Djalali's birthday.
 Gregory Frateur, singer, and frontman of the band Dez Mona, joined the campaign.
 You can see him in the spotlight and hear him in the music he made with Chantal Acda.

-Breaking the silence around sexual violence
+Breaking the sexual violence silence

 Amnesty: human rights protected by iO

-In 2014, blogger Raif Badawi was sentenced to 1000 strokes, 10 years in prison and a heavy fine in Saudi Arabia.
+In 2014, blogger Raif Badawi was sentenced to 1000 lashes, 10 years in prison and a heavy fine in Saudi Arabia.
 He was punished for making critical statements about the government and insulting Islam.
 Amnesty International and iO responded to this with an inspiring online video, Mario Goossens, drummer of Triggerfinger, with a torrent of drum strokes – 1000, to be precise.